steven-chu-10/Responsible-ML_Steven/README.md

 ## Individual Assignment 1

+## AI Use Disclaimer

+Portions of this notebook were developed with the assistance of an AI assistant.
+AI tools were used to help review my translations from R code into Python, debug errors, and structure code comments.
+All outputs were reviewed, tested, and verified by me.
+The analysis, interpretation of results, and governance memo reflect my own understanding of the material.

 # COMPAS Recidivism Analysis — Python Implementation

 A Python replication of ProPublica's COMPAS recidivism risk score analysis, originally performed in R. This notebook reproduces the full analytical workflow: data loading, preprocessing, exploratory data analysis, logistic regression modeling, and fairness diagnostics across racial groups.